cnorval/meaningful_IoT/README.md

 # meaningful_IoT
-Supplementary data — A Room With an Overview: owards Meaningful Transparency for the Consumer Internet of Things
+Supplementary data — A Room With an Overview: Towards Meaningful Transparency for the Consumer Internet of Things